growerp/growerp/packages/growerp_user_company/README.md

-This is the inventory part of the GrowERP frontend
+This is the catalog part of the GrowERP frontend

 ## integrated test
 An integrated test is available in the example component.